-There’s an old adage which suggests that you shouldn’t reinvent the wheel when attempting to solve a problem, but if you did decide to pursue this course, you’d have to go back to 3,500AD when this invention was first introduced during the Bronze Age, writes Craig Harbour from Protyre.
+There’s an old adage which suggests that you shouldn’t reinvent the wheel when attempting to solve a problem, but if you did decide to pursue this course, you’d have to go back to 3,500AD when this invention was first introduced during the Bronze Age, writes Tom Boote from Protyre.

 While one can also trace the evolution of tyres back to this distant point in time, this product’s modern and most relevant history began in the 1840s with the first utilisation of rubber.